Great Chinese Famine

 The Scale of Death

-Scholarly estimates of excess mortality range from 15 million (official PRC figures) to 55 million (Frank Dikötter's archival research, 2010).
-The most widely cited estimates place the death toll at 30–45 million.
+Scholarly estimates of excess mortality range from approximately 15 million (Coale, 1981, demographic modelling) to 55 million (Dikötter, 2010, provincial archives), with the most frequently cited estimates placing the toll between 30 and 45 million (Peng, 1987).
 The famine was geographically uneven: Sichuan, Anhui, Gansu, and Qinghai provinces suffered catastrophically.
 In some villages, entire populations perished.
 Survivors describe eating bark, roots, and mud; cannibalism was documented in official county records.

 Suppression and Acknowledgment

 The famine was systematically concealed during and after the event.
-Internal Party documents were classified.
-Foreign journalists were denied access.
-The death of Peng Dehuai's political career after raising concerns at Lushan ensured that the truth could not be spoken within the Party for years.
-The 1981 Party Resolution on history acknowledged "serious losses" during the Great Leap Forward but did not provide a death toll.
+Internal Party documents were classified; foreign journalists were denied access.
+Peng Dehuai's political destruction after raising concerns at Lushan in 1959 ensured that honest reporting carried severe political risk at every level.
+The 1981 Party Resolution acknowledged that the Great Leap Forward had caused major losses to the state and the people and characterised it as a serious error, but provided no death toll.
 The full archival record remains classified in China today.

 Narrative Comparison